mein0819/Final_Project/README.md

  - Five datasets were downloaded from Zillow's Housing Data site
  - Datasets were arranged in descending order:
    - SizeRank, with columns of RegionID, SizeRank, RegionName, RegionType, StateName (this column was not in the rent data)
- - Columns showing month and year
- - Starting January 2000 (depending on the dataset), ending June of 2022
+ - Columns were created to show month and year, starting January 2000 (depending on the dataset) and ending June of 2022

 ### Data cleaning
- - Checking for null values
+ - Began checking the data for null values
  - Calling a function created to print the column name and how many null values if there were any found
  - These values would eventually be dropped through selecting the date range to be used for all datasets or the dropna function in Pandas
  - Data was cleaned by using a regular expression to drop the state abbreviation from the RegionName column, except for the rent data, which because it lacked a State column, a split string function was used to create two new columns: City and State